GregoryBWilson/Election_Analysis/README.md

 ![This is a VS screenshot of the PyPoll.py code](Resources/Reading_Header.png "Figure 1.1 - Reading the csv file header")
 **Figure 1.1 - Reading the csv file header**

-The next step was to loop through the data row of reader to extract candidate and county name from the appropriate column if the row of data as shown in figure 1.2 below.
+The next step was to loop through the data rows of reader to extract candidate and county names from the appropriate column in the row of data as shown in figure 1.2 below.

 ![This is a VS screenshot of the PyPoll.py code](Resources/Loop_Through_Rows.png "Figure 1.2 - Looping Through Data Rows")
 **Figure 1.2 - Looping through data rows**

-In figure 1.3 you can see that we are extracting a unique list of candidates, and also enumerating information from the individual ballets and adding them to the candidate votes dictionary.
+In figure 1.3 you can see that we are extracting a unique list of candidates, and also enumerating information from the individual ballots and adding them to the candidate votes dictionary.

 ![This is a VS screenshot of the PyPoll.py code](Resources/Extract_Unique_Candidates.png "Figure 1.3 - Building Candidate List and Candidate Vote Dictionary")
 **Figure 1.3 - Building Candidate List and Candidate Vote Dictionary**

-In a similar fashion, in figure 1.4 you can see that we are extracting a unique list of county name, and also enumerating information from the individual ballets and adding them to the county votes dictionary.
+In a similar fashion, in figure 1.4 you can see that we are extracting a unique list of county names, and also enumerating the information from the individual ballots and adding them to the county votes dictionary.

 ![This is a VS screenshot of the PyPoll.py code](Resources/Extract_Unique_Counties.png "Figure 1.4 - Building Candidate List and Candidate Vote Dictionary")
 **Figure 1.4 - Building County List and County Vote Dictionary**

 In figure 1.5 we check the total votes cast for all candidates against the total votes cast in all counties.
-These numbers by definition should match, so if they do not than an error has occurred and the code and/or data would then need to be checked for a cause.
+These numbers, by definition, should match, so if they do not than an error has occurred and the code and/or data would then need to be checked for a cause.

 ![This is a VS screenshot of the PyPoll.py code](Resources/Data_Cross_Check_Validation.png "Figure 1.5 - Cross Checking the Total Vote Count")
 **Figure 1.5 - Cross Checking the Total Vote Count**

-The last and most important part was to output the results both to the screening as well as a text file.
-The code for this is shown in figure 1.6, it include another class from the csv library that facilitates writing to a text file.
+The last and most important part was to output the results both to the screen as well as a text file.
+The code for this is shown in figure 1.6, it includes another class from the csv library that facilitates writing to a text file.

 ![This is a VS screenshot of the PyPoll.py code](Resources/Outputting_Results.png "Figure 1.6 - Writing the Result to the Screen and a File")
 **Figure 1.6 - Writing the Result to the Screen and a File**

 ### 1.3 Challenges

-There were a few challenges in working on this project and they were because I have used much older programming languages like Fortran.
+There were a few challenges in working on this project and they were because I have, in my career, used much older programming languages like Fortran.
 We also just completed a unit using Visual Basic scripts in macro enabled Excel spreadsheets.
 This was my first time working with Python and as a result here is the list of the issues that I faced:

-- The biggest challenge was the fact that Python is so very dependent on indentation to determine the end of loops and conditional branches.
-A great amount of attention is require to make sure the code is being read as you intended it to be.
+- The biggest challenge was the fact that Python is so very dependent on indentation to determine the end of loops and conditional branches - instead of a very clear end statement.
+A great amount of attention was required to make sure that the code was being read as I intended it to be.
-- Capitalization (or should I say non-capitalization) for key words - "**for** example **For**"
+- Capitalization (or should I say non-capitalization) for key words - "**for** example **For**".
+Again I had to make sure the statements were being evaluated as the expected code.
 - Python has a large number of available coding methods and libraries that can make you life very easy, the challenge is finding out what is available.
-Reviewing lots of other code helps expose you to some new efficencies, like the use of x += 1 can replace x = x =1, very simple and very useful indeed.
+Reviewing lots of other code helps expose you to some new efficiencies, like the use of x += 1 can replace x = x + 1, very simple and very useful indeed.

 ## 2 Analysis and Observations
 ### 2.1 Audit of the Election Results

 Figure 2.1 below was captured using the "Save as Image" right click feature in GitBash.
+This is the screen presentation of the election results.

 ![This is a image capture from GitBash running](Resources/Election_Results_GitBash.png "Figure 2.1 - Election Results as View on Screen")
 **Figure 2.1 - Election Results as View on Screens**